sharebear42/Space-Metal/README.md

 Ship thruster audio was made by dobroride

-Weapon sounds for both player ships made by The Redordist
+Weapon sounds for both player ships made by The Recordist

 Music by Metallica